Trophy Catfish Lakes

 Possum Kingdom Lake

-GOOD.
-Water stained; 57 degrees; 0.03 feet below pool.
-Fishing patterns are holding steady heading into the new year.
-Striped bass are fair in 20-40 feet of water with live bait.
-Your best bet is to just put baits in the water and slowly move around with the trolling motor until you find them.
-Keep in mind that we are approaching deadstick season.
+FAIR.
+Water stained; 47 degrees; 0.16 feet below pool.
+Fishing patterns remain similar while the water temperature remains a consistent 45-50 degrees.
+Striper are fair in 20-40 feet of water with live bait, or deadsticking with jig heads and fluke tails.
+If deadsticking, stay still and let the fish come to you.
+Hold your rod still and set the hook at the slightest hint of a bite.
+The fish are constantly moving and you should be moving too unless deadsticking.
 Sand bass are fair in 20-30 feet of water with live shad or small slabs and jigs.
-Live shad seems to produce a few more fish than artificial.
 White and silver are good colors, but white seems to be preferred.
-Catfish are still fair to good near Rock Creek Camp.
+Catfish are fair to good up the river near Rock Creek Camp.
 Cut shad is producing good numbers of fish in 5-20 feet of water fished on or near the bottom.
+Some people like to use cut carp and Buffalo and have good luck with that.
+It might be worth a try if no other fresh bait is available.
 Water clarity is steady at 1-8 feet of visibility and slightly stained.
 Report by TJ Ranft, Ranft Guide Service.
-Bass are moving up with the lake level rising.
-Target points and drop-offs with Carolina rigs, chatterbaits, and jigs.
+Bass slow but will bite when located.
+Bottom baits such as jigs and bottom bumping crank baits.
+Bass biting from deep to shallow depths following shad movement.
+Located in typical winter locations.
 Report by JK Outdoors Bass Fishing Guide.

 More Fishing Reports